Arbitration Fee Frequently Asked Questions

 2. How do I pay the filing fee?

 Cases filed on the Portal

 All claims must be filed via the DR Portal (with the exception of pro se customer claims).
 If you are a pro se customer (an investor representing yourself) and you do not wish to use the DR Portal, you should file your claim and other related documents with the New York Office.
 The New York Office address is:

 New York, New York, 10006

-The Office of Dispute Resolution will then provide you with the name of the person and the office with which you should communicate for future filings and correspondence.
+FINRA Dispute Resolution Services will then provide you with the name of the person and the office with which you should communicate for future filings and correspondence.